Virginia: Climate

 Virginia has a humid subtropical climate that transitions to humid continental west of the Blue Ridge Mountains.
 Seasonal extremes vary from average lows of 25 °F in January to average highs of 86 °F in July.
-The Atlantic Ocean and Gulf Stream have a strong effect on eastern and southeastern coastal areas of the Commonwealth, making the climate there warmer and more constant.
+The Atlantic Ocean and Gulf Stream have a strong effect on eastern and southeastern coastal areas, making the climate there warmer but also more constant.
 Most of Virginia's recorded extremes in temperature and precipitation have occurred in the Blue Ridge Mountains and areas west.
-Virginia receives an average of 43.47 in of precipitation annually, with the Shenandoah Valley being the state's driest region due to the mountains on either side.
+Virginia receives an average of 43.47 in of precipitation annually, with the Shenandoah Valley being the state's driest region.

 Virginia has around 35–45 days with thunderstorms annually, and storms are common in the late afternoon and evenings between April and September.
-These months are also the most common for tornadoes, sixteen of which touched down in the Commonwealth in 2022.
-Hurricanes and tropical storms can occur from August to October, and though they typically impact coastal regions, the deadliest natural disaster in Virginia was Hurricane Camille, which killed over 150 people mainly in inland Nelson County in 1969.
-Between December and March, cold-air damming caused by the Appalachian Mountains can lead to significant snowfalls across the state, such as the January 2016 blizzard, which created the state's highest recorded snowfall of 36.6 in near Bluemont.
-Cities in Virginia can receive between 5.8–12.3 in of snow annually, but recent winters have seen below-average snowfalls, and about 74% less snow fell during the 2020-2021 winter season than the thirty-year average.
+These months are also the most common for tornadoes, twelve of which touched down in the Commonwealth in 2024.
+Hurricanes and tropical storms can occur from August to October.
+The deadliest natural disaster in Virginia was Hurricane Camille, which killed over 150 people in 1969 mainly in inland Nelson County.
+Between December and March, cold-air damming caused by the Appalachian Mountains can lead to significant snowfalls across the state, such as the January 2016 blizzard, which created the state's highest recorded one-day snowfall of 36.6 in near Bluemont.
+On average, cities in Virginia can receive between 5.8–12.3 in of snow annually, but recent winters have seen below-average snowfalls, and much of Virginia had no measurable snow during the 2022–2023 winter season.

-Part of this is due to climate change in Virginia, which is leading to higher temperatures year-round as well as more heavy rain and flooding events.
+Climate change in Virginia is leading to higher temperatures year-round as well as more heavy rain and flooding events.
 Urban heat islands can be found in many Virginia cities and suburbs, particularly in neighborhoods linked to historic redlining.
-Arlington had the most code orange days in 2021 for high ozone pollution in the air, with four, followed by Fairfax County with three.
-The closure and conversion of coal power plants in Virginia and the Ohio Valley region has reduced haze in the mountains, which peaked in 1998.
-Exposure of particulate matter in Virginia's air has been cut in half from 13.5 micrograms per cubic meter in 2003, when coal provided half of Virginia's electricity, to 6.6 in 2022, when coal provided just 3.3%, less than renewables like solar power and biomass.
+The air in Virginia has statistically improved since 1998.
+The closure and conversion of coal power plants in Virginia and the Ohio Valley region has helped cut the amount of particulate matter in Virginia's air in half.
 Current plans call for 30% of the Commonwealth's electricity to be renewable by 2030 and for all to be carbon-free by 2050.